Table of Contents

 1. What is a Buyer’s Agent?

 When working with a buyer, an agent must get a written agreement between the buyer and themselves – a Buyer’s Agency Agreement.
 Then, the agent represents the interests of the buyer, may negotiate on their behalf, and has a fiduciary duty to the buyer.
 It is also known as Buyer Representation.
+Having a trustworthy real estate agent looking out for your interests is a benefit that has come about in the last 30 years in the real estate industry.

 How much is a Buyer’s Agent?
 Practices differ in different states.
 Typically, in Maryland, the buyer’s agent is paid a commission which comes from the seller’s agreement with the listing agent.
 Sometimes, in some markets, a buyer’s agent will charge a fee to a buyer.
 That fee can be a flat fee, or it can be a percentage of the home price.
 It’s all negotiable with the buyer’s agent.